bhanukad610/load-testing-app/README.md

 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/home.png" width="600">

 #### Then you will get the below page asking inputs.
-1. Number of users : number of uses you need Locust to simulate
+1. Number of users: number of users you need Locust to simulate
-2. Spawn rate :  speed at which users are created in the beginning until the specified number of concurrent users are created
+2. Spawn rate:  speed at which users are created in the beginning until the specified number of concurrent users are created
-3. Host : host to load test(it will be filled as 'https://www.bbc.com' for you)
+3. Host: host to load test(it will be filled as 'https://www.bbc.com' for you)
 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/start%20new%20load%20test.png" width="600">

 #### Then you proceed to the Locust dashboard.
-It has following tabs.
+It has the following tabs.
 1. Statistics
 - This shows real-time statistics on how the server responds to the requests sent by Locust.
 For this 3 endpoints have been used and defined in the src/locust.py.
 <img src="https://github.com/bhanukad610/load-testing-app/blob/main/images/statistics.png" width="600">